Webmart was founded 21 years ago by Simon Biltcliffe on the principles of Marxism within capitalism.

 This is the intellectual return.
 All of these things are really important.
 Running through from the top; Technology is massively important because it is an enabler.
 It allows them to be the most productive version of them they can be in our world.
 If you look at productivity gaps we’re a very productive business because we use technology wherever, it is difficult and painful but it is so important.
 Every business whether you like to think you are or not, is a tech business without that you’re at a comparative disadvantage whether you’re client acquisition, retention, development, supply chain optimisation, innovation.

-I went to one of the things the little camper van comes into, one of the things I do is go around to see other companies.
+One of the things I do is go around to see other companies, that’s where the camper van comes in.
 I went to see BMW and I asked the head of procurement what percentage of the innovation within BMW do they reckon comes from their supply chain.
-It was 80% plus supply chain, or equally — when you get it wrong, as Volkswagen did — it can destroy quite a lot of values.
+It was 80% plus supply chain, or equally — when you get it wrong as Volkswagen did — it can destroy quite a lot of values.

-So if you wanted to engage people, to get innovation, to get the intellectual value within your organisation then you must crowdsource as much as you can from your suppliers but give them as much technology as they want.
-It’s relatively cheap, relative to the brains that you’re buying.
-Understand their life.
-Don’t look at people as a unit of productivity.
-Understand the person behind them.
-One of the things I’ve always said is ‘a cap of 50 people in the business’, I don’t want any more otherwise I wouldn’t know them, you can’t know them.
+So if you wanted to engage people, to get innovation, to get the intellectual value within your organisation then you must crowd source as much as you can from your suppliers but give them as much technology as they want.
+It’s relatively cheap [when considered] relative to the brains that you’re buying.
+Understand their life, don’t look at people as a unit of productivity.
+Understand the person behind them, one of the things I’ve always said is ‘a cap of 50 people in the business’, I don’t want any more otherwise I wouldn’t know them… you can’t know them.

 Understand who you want to recruit.
 We want the right kind of people.
-We’ve got a strong recruitment policy with Skype interviews for everybody to start with, then psychometric team interviews and then I’ll interview them last before they come on.
-Then when they come in they have a review after three months, when everybody anonymously ranks them for capability within their job — their ability, spirit and attitude.
-They have to get through that after three months, then the same again at six months.
-So we measure how fit they are for the business and that role before they get in, but you’re crowdsourcing that validation.
+We’ve got a strong recruitment policy with Skype interviews for everybody to start with, psychometric team interviews and then I’ll interview them last before they come on.
+Then when they come in they have a review after three months, everybody anonymously ranks them for capability within their job.
+Their ability, spirit and attitude, they have to get through that after three months, then the same again at six months.
+So we measure how fit they are for the business and that role before they get in, but you’re crowd sourcing that validation.
 You can blag an interview but you can’t blag three months and if you’re three months in and still blagging then you’ll never get through six months.

 Maximise the emotional return.
-Obviously a lot of this is the things we talked about before — give trust and empowerment to people, make every role meaningful.
+Obviously the things we talked about before — give trust and empowerment to people, make every role meaningful.
 Again having that sense of purpose is really important.
 Transparency, having one version of the truth.

-Every week I show a video to the team which is a five-minute video just explaining what is happening in the business, and how I get the narrative of what I’m doing is in the inbox.
-If I think it’s relevant to the video I just drag it into a folder called Vidcast and I do a five-minute video about it.
+Every week I show a video to the team which is a five minute video just explaining what is happening in the business and how I get the narrative of what I’m doing is in the inbox.
+If I think it’s relevant to the video I just drag it into a folder called vidcast and I do a five minute video.
 It’s human, it’s free.
 I’m a tight northerner so I do that video wherever I can.
 But, you can stream it, everybody can see it — four o’clock on a Friday — and it makes it easier to communicate with everybody.

 My role in the hierarchy of needs is to go as far as this team, and that’s where process comes in so that you can achieve all of those things with your process.
 It means that everybody else is spending their time up here, because that’s the comparative advantage of whatever it is that you’re wanting to do.
 My responsibility is to make Webmart the most enjoyable place and financially stable.
 Everytime money comes into the bank [something in the office] makes a noise, we get our big screens showing how much has just gone into the bank, it makes people feel secure.